 (Funding available to each building may vary annually based on foundation fund levels and student enrollment.)

 Each building will form an allocations committee to include the principal and teacher representatives.
 The committee should name a chairperson from among the building representatives to serve as a liaison between the school and the foundation.
 It is the goal of the foundation allocations committee to communicate with the building liaisons at various times during the year.
 The liaisons may contact the Allocation Committee through foundation Operations Manager, Tina DuBois, whenever the need arises.
 Open lines of communication are the key to the success of the process.
-Building committees will be advised of the funds available to them annually in August.
+Building committees will be advised of the funds available to them annually in October after the annual count day.

 Funds should be used for projects or items that have a long-term impact and benefit the highest number of students.